Board of Executives

-Marketing Coordinator
+Marketing and Social Media Coordinator

 Anita Momodu, CPC

 Anita travels the world gathering communities, uplifting experiences and demolishing shame.
 Her passion is helping birthing individuals and their families redefine what parenthood looks like for them while helping them take back their power from shame in their journey to and through parenthood, and cultivating conversations that have been silenced for too long.
-Anita is a Clinical Professional Counselor, author, speaker, sleep consultant, full spectrum doula, and currently serves as the southern Nevada breastfeeding coalitions educational planner and marketing coordinator.
+Anita is a Clinical Professional Counselor, author, speaker, sleep consultant, full spectrum doula, and currently serves as the Southern Nevada Breastfeeding Coalitions' educational planner and marketing coordinator.

 Anita currently works in her own mental health private practice, co-facilitates a black moms in loss group through Postpartum Support International, and is the central florida regional co-chair for the Perinatal Mental Health Alliance for POC.